 Step Two: Talk with your loved ones about your thoughts and concerns.
-Encourage them to share their wishes for end of life care.
-Because we are living longer, loss of memory and impaired mental status is becoming a much more common problem.
+Encourage them to share their wishes for end-of-life care.
+Because people are now living longer, loss of memory and impaired mental status is becoming a much more common problem.

-Having conversations about our care preferences can decrease the chance of future family conflict and lessens the burden of making decisions on your loved ones.
+Having conversations about care preferences can decrease the chance of future family conflict, and lessens the burden of making decisions for your loved ones.
 Early decision making also allows the patient to be more confident that their choices are known and will be honored when the time comes.

-If you are uncomfortable having an end-of-life conversation with your loved ones, you may want to consider asking an objective third party lead the discussion.
-Your faith leader, an attorney, or a hospice social worker are possible options.
-Sometimes having a third party involved opens the door and allows you and your loved one to talk more frankly and openly about your individual wishes.
+If you are uncomfortable having an end-of-life conversation with your loved ones, you may want to consider asking an objective third party to lead the discussion.
+Your faith leader, an attorney or a hospice social worker are a few possible options.
+Sometimes having a third party involved opens the door to allow you and your loved one to talk more frankly and openly about your individual wishes.

-Step Three: Complete written Advanced Directives (Living Will, Durable Power of Attorney, etc) that clearly spell out your care choices.
-It is also a good idea to talk to your physician about your medical condition, your preferences and get their recommendations.
-This will help insure that the two of you are on the same page when a significant change in your health condition occurs.
-Should you choose to enter hospice care; the hospice social worker can assist you with paperwork needed for Advanced Directives and answer your questions.
+Step Three: Complete written Advanced Directives (Living Will, Durable Power of Attorney, etc.) that clearly spell out your care choices.
+It is also a good idea to talk to your physician about your medical condition and your preferences.
+Then you can get their recommendations for care options and this will help insure that the two of you are on the same page when a significant change in your health condition occurs.
+If you choose to enter hospice care; the hospice social worker can assist you with paperwork needed for Advanced Directives and answer your questions.

 Step Five: Discuss your choices with your family and healthcare providers on a routine basis.
 Remember – you can always make changes to your Advanced Directives.